 The Treasurer and one other officer must validate that all members on the voting email listserv are members in good standing and have the right to vote during the voting period.

-Candidates from the membership may nominate themselves, and board members may run for re-election if doing so would not conflict with the term limits stated in the Bylaws.
+Candidates from the membership may nominate themselves, and board members may run for re-election if doing so would not conflict with the term limits stated in the Bylaws (no more than 2 consecutive terms).

 Candidates who do not have the time or energy to devote to the board or properly fulfill their responsibilities should not apply.
 As a merit-based organization, the Organization board, committees and councils shall never excuse poor work ethic or performance on it being a volunteer organization.